 A clear no-show policy works hand in hand with your reminder system.
 Practices that communicate their cancellation policy upfront, at the time of booking and again in the reminder message, see fewer last-minute gaps and protect their revenue more effectively.
 A straightforward policy might require 24 or 48 hours notice for cancellations and include a fee for repeated no-shows.
 Setting this expectation early is not about penalizing patients.
 It is about protecting everyone's time, including the patients on your waiting list who need that slot.

-Make up a waiting list.
+Make up a waiting list to fill these gaps.
 It helps filling no-shows and broadening your client base.
 If you are performing your practice management effectively, potential patients from the online "waiting room" will gladly fill your schedule.

 To manage a waitlist dynamically, record each patient's availability preferences at the time they join the list.
 Note whether they are flexible on time, available only mornings, or open to telemedicine.
 When a cancellation comes in, you can then filter your waitlist by those matching criteria and send a targeted bulk SMS or email to the right group rather than calling through the entire list one by one.
 The first patient to respond gets the slot.
 This approach turns a passive list into an active scheduling tool.

-When there is a last-minute cancellation, it's a sound idea to text waiting patients in line.
+When there is a last-minute cancellation, it is a sound idea to text waiting patients in line.
 They may come earlier and fill the time, or they can use a telemedicine option and connect online.
 This is why an online platform comes in handy, keeping a digital list.

 Ensure your effectiveness